LiljaTom/FantasyLeagueBackend/documentation/controllers.md

 ```
 POST /api/divisions/:id/games
 ```
-- Creates game to the division and two teams from it
+- Creates game to the division
 - Adds game to teams
 - Only for admin